chirpstack/chirpstack-docs/src/chirpstack-gateway-mesh/index.md

 LoRa Alliance Relay Protocol, as no software implementation changes are required in the device stack.

+It is possible that there are multiple Relay Gateways inbetween the End-Device and the Border Gateway.
+The technical limitation is 8 hops (the first Relay Gateway counts as the 1st), but this is also influenced by required airtime to receive and relay these payloads.

 ## ChirpStack Gateway Mesh architecture

 ```dot process